 - (i) Glazing along 'A' Streets shall not be opaque. - (ii) To reduce mirror effect, windows shall be either glazing rated low-reflective value or a combination of glass and coating or finish to satisfy the equivalent standard.
 Highly reflective coatings and/ or finishes are prohibited.
+Glazing shall be rated low-reflective value and may not have highly reflective coatings or finishes, so that mirror effect is reduced.
+[66] - (iii) Windows shall be recessed in walls to emphasize their thickness.

-At least one (1) of the following detail elements shall be incorporated to provide visual interest:
+At least one of the following detail elements shall be incorporated to provide visual interest:

-- detailing around principal openings including but not limited to decorative trim, carving, transoms, columns, pilasters, pediments, and/or architraves, - (ii) window details such as but not limited to window sills, decorative leading, color, opaque treatments, multipane windows, soldier course, transoms, and/ or lintels, - (iii) metal railings at balconies, - (iv) shade structures, - (v) roof towers, - (vi) forecourts, - (vii) fountains or water features using recycled or reclaimed water, - (viii) plazas, - (ix) pedestrian furniture and/or lifesize game boards, - (x) masonry screen products for seethrough walls or portions of walls, - (xi) free-standing arbors, canopies, or towers, - (xii) tower elements, and/or - (xiii) other equivalent element, as approved by the Planning Director or his/her designee.
+- elaborate detailing around principal openings including but not limited to decorative trim, carving, transoms, columns, pilasters, pediments, and/or architraves,

+- (ii) decorative window details such as but not limited to window sills, decorative leading, color, opaque treatments, multipane windows, soldier course, transoms, and/or lintels,

+- (iii) metal railings at balconies,

+- (iv) shade structures,

+- (v) roof towers,

+- (vi) forecourts,

+- (vii) fountains or water features using recycled or reclaimed water,

+- (viii) plazas,

+- (ix) pedestrian furniture and/or lifesize game boards,

+- (x) masonry screen products for seethrough walls or portions of walls, - (xi) free-standing arbors, canopies, or towers, - (xii) tower elements, and/or - xiii) other equivalent element, as approved by the Planning Director or his/her designee [67].